-Anna is a graduate of the creative writing department at the University of Colorado at Boulder, and she currently lives in Missoula, where she teaches poetry in the schools.
+Anna holds an MFA from the University of Montana and lives in Missoula, where she teaches poetry in the schools.
 She joined Carve as a reader in 2014, took on the role of managing editor in 2015, and became editor-in-chief in 2018.
 Her favorite Raymond Carver story is "Viewfinder."

 Rita received an MFA in Fiction from Queens University of Charlotte in January 2010.
 Her short stories have appeared in her friends’ mailboxes and can be found in desk drawers and file cabinets throughout her home in Dallas.
 She also has an MBA from the University of Dallas.
 She has been a reader for Carve since 2010.